 How the LGGM is applied in any particular circumstance depends on the needs of the governing board and the manager.
 Boards and managers can use it as an educational tool, to assist members in understanding the nature of and the relationships among the many activities involved in carrying out their responsibilities.
-Boards and managers also can use the LGGM to plan and organize governing board work, mapping an issue through the sequence to determine an agenda and a time frame for activities to be accomplished.
-For work already under way, boards and managers can use the LGGM as a checklist, to evaluate issues on its agenda and determine where additional information or action may be needed, to prompt questions about the strengths and the weaknesses of particular activities, to stay on track with planned work, and to evaluate progress.
+Boards and managers also can use the LGGM to plan and organize governing board work, mapping an issue through the sequence to determine an agenda and a time frame for activimay be needed, to prompt questions about the strengths and the weaknesses of particular activities, to stay on track with planned work, and to evaluate progress.
 For sample questions constituting a checklist, see the sidebar on page 21.

-As with any process model, the LGGM is most useful as a general guide for action.
-Local circumstances and individuals will influence to what degree the five essential responsibilities are carried out.
-In practice, the essential governing responsibilities must be grounded in a local context, in recognition of the importance of each community's particular history, politics, and culture.
+Governing boards consider and decide local issues, allocate resources for selected purposes, and oversee and evaluate how well the manager and the organization are addressing local priorities. ties to be accomplished.
+For work already under way, boards and managers can use the LGGM as a checklist, to evaluate issues on its agenda and determine where additional information or action governing responsibilities must be grounded in a local context, in recognition of the importance of each community's particular history, politics, and culture.
 How well work is performed depends on the commitment of local government leaders to carrying out their governing responsibilities and on the ability of local board members and public managers to work together and with others successfully to solve public problems.